 The sampler sends the completed e-voucher to the MAH contact person or to the MAH's agent designated in Section 1.
-The samples drawn are transmitted to the EDQM under the required conditions of transport, together with the completed Sampling Form (which includes essential information regarding sampling and a label check) for traceability purposes and a copy of the filled in e-voucher - accompanying documentation can be uploaded on the ACT platform.
-Should this be the case, there is no need to send "paper versions" of these documents with the samples.
+The samples drawn are transmitted to the EDQM under the required conditions of transport, together with the completed Sampling Form (which includes essential information regarding sampling and a label check) for traceability purposes and a copy of the filled in e-voucher - accompanying documentation should be uploaded on the ACT platform (i.e. "paper versions" of these documents should only be provided as last option).
 The instructions indicated on the conditions of delivery sheet must be taken into consideration.